ooples/pine_script_docs/source/Debugging.rst

 - We define our condition in the ``rIsLow`` boolean variable and it is evaluated on each bar.
 The ``r < 30`` expression used to assign a value to the variable evaluates to ``true`` or ``false`` (or ``na`` when ``r`` is ``na``, as is the case in the first bars of the dataset).
 - **Method #1** uses a change in the color of the RSI plot on the condition.
 Whenever a plot's color changes, it colors the plot starting from the preceding bar.
 - **Method #2** uses ``plotchar()`` to plot an up triangle in the bottom part of the indicator's display.
-  Using different combinations of positions and characters allows the simultaneous identification of many different conditions on a single bar.
+  Using different combinations of positions and characters allows the simultaneous identification of multiple conditions on a single bar.
-  This is one of our preferred methods for identifying areas of interest on the chart.
+  **This is one of our preferred methods to identify conditions on the chart.**
-- **Method #3** also uses a ``plotchar()`` call, but this time the character's is positioned on the RSI line.
+- **Method #3** also uses a ``plotchar()`` call, but this time the character is positioned on the RSI line.
-  In order to achieve this, we use ``location.absolute`` argument and use Pine's ternary conditional operator (``?``) to define a conditional expression where a *y* position is used only when our ``rIsLow`` condition is true.
+  In order to achieve this, we use ``location.absolute`` and Pine's ternary conditional operator (``?``) to define a conditional expression where a *y* position is used only when our ``rIsLow`` condition is true.
 When it is not true, ``na`` is used, so no character is displayed.
 - **Method #4** uses ``plotshape()`` to plot a blue up arrow in the top part of the indicator's display area when our condition is met.
 - **Method #5** uses ``plotarrow()`` to plot a green up arrow at the bottom of the display when our condition is met.